What are the day-to-day operations of this route?

 Can I finance the route?

-There is no seller financing for this route, and unfortunately banks will NOT write business loans against route-based businesses.
-If financing is needed, you can review Financing Options Here.
+Seller will finance up to $50,000.
+Terms to be discussed.
+Unfortunately banks will NOT write business loans against route-based businesses.
+If additional financing is needed, you can review Financing Options Here.

 What are my expenses and overhead?